-2.2 Key Players and International Expansion
+B. Key Players and International Expansion

 Although there are many other important players within the industry holding key positions within certain computer software and services markets (such as SAP from Germany, within Enterprise Resource Planning (ERP) software, or the United States-based company, EDS in terms of providing outsourced computer services), Microsoft has dominated the industry since the beginning of the 1990s.
-However, in a sense, its power and influence extends beyond simple market dominance or market capitalization, its power also stems from its influence on the whole thinking of the industry and from how Microsoft's competitors and collaborators respond to its changes in strategy.
-Nevertheless, does size matter.
-In terms of software sales, (Table 2.1) Microsoft has over twice the market-size of its nearest competitor, Oracle.
-Moreover, Microsoft's turnover grew by 29 per cent between 1998-99 (although for some smaller software companies growth rates were higher).
+However, in a sense, its power and influence extend beyond simple market dominance or market capitalization; its power also stems from its influence on the whole thinking of the industry and from how Microsoft's competitors and collaborators respond to its changes in strategy.
+Additionally, size does matter.
+In terms of software sales, (table 1) Microsoft has over twice the market-size of its nearest competitor, Oracle.
+Moreover, Microsoft's turnover grew by 29 per cent between 1998-1999 (although for some smaller software companies, growth rates were higher).
 What is also evident is the dominant position of United States companies.
-Only two companies in the top twenty listing are non-United States high technology companies, SAP from Germany and Misys from the United Kingdom.
-Even in the top 50 software companies, only 10 are non-United States companies (CBR Research, 1999b).
+Only two companies in the top twenty listing are non-American high- technology companies, SAP from Germany and Misys from the United Kingdom.
+Even in the top 50 software companies, only 10 are non-American companies (CBR Research, 1999b).

-The dominant position of Microsoft, may be in jeopardy as a result of the recent court ruling by United States District Judge Thomas Jackson, who declared that Microsoft routinely used its monopoly power to crush competitors which was also collaborated and confirmed in the April 2000 United States District Court ruling by Judge Elliot Spitzer.
-Possible actions against Microsoft arising from the court ruling may result in: Microsoft being split up (horizontally or vertically); other companies being permitted to buy a license for Windows; the source code to Windows being licensed-out to other firms (France, et al., 1999).
-If the United States Government decides to pursue any or all of these actions, it will undoubtedly have a major ramifications on the whole industry.
+The dominant position of Microsoft may be affected as a result of the recent court ruling by United States District Judge Thomas Jackson, who declared that Microsoft routinely used its monopoly power to crush competitors.
+This ruling was also collaborated and confirmed in the April 2000 United States District Court ruling by Judge Elliot Spitzer.
+If the Government of the United States decides to pursue any or all of these actions, it will undoubtedly have major ramifications on the whole industry.

-As with the overseas expansion of computer hardware manufacturers, United States companies have led and dominated the overseas expansion of computer software and services firms.
-Of course, many hardware manufacturers were also software providers which followed the expansion of manufacturing production.
-United States firms also benefited from firstmover advantages which supported their early international expansion (Steinmueller, 1995).
-Key expansion, though, did not effectively take-off in any substantial way until the 1970s, because of the inherent nature of computer software and services activity and its relationship with the client.
+In parallel with the expansion of non-American computer hardware manufacturers, American companies have led and dominated the overseas expansion of computer software and services firms.
+Of course, many hardware manufacturers were also software providers, which followed the expansion of manufacturing production.
+United States firms also benefited from first-mover advantages which supported their early international expansion (Steinmueller, 1995).
+Key expansion, though, did not effectively take-off in any substantial way until the 1970s, because of the inherent nature of computer software and services and its relationship with the client.